Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Giao thôngBáo Giao thông17/10/2024

-At the workshop, a representative of the Hanoi Institute for Socio-Economic Development Studies said that the current characteristics of Hanoi's transportation are that its transport infrastructure is receiving investment attention, helping Hanoi facilitate trade with other provinces in the region and the whole country.
+At the workshop, a representative of the Hanoi Institute for Socio -Economic Development Research said that the current characteristics of Hanoi's transportation infrastructure are focused on investment, helping Hanoi facilitate trade with provinces in the region and the whole country.

 Hà Nội nêu 3 chuyển đổi trong phát triển giao thông- Ảnh 1.